-Brevard Family Partnership complies with Title IV of the Civil Rights Act of 1964, regarding Auxiliary Aids Plan for Persons with Disabilities or Limited English Proficiency (LEP).
+Brevard C.A.R.E.S. complies with the Title IV of the Civil Rights Act of 1964 regarding Auxiliary Aids Plan for Persons with Disabilities or Limited English Proficiency (LEP).

 To ensure compliance with Title IV of the Civil Rights Act of 1964, Statutory Citation: 42 U.S.C.
-Section 2000d et seq., and to appropriately serve our clients for service, Brevard Family Partnership has implemented this policy.
-While this ensures compliance with the "letter of the law," it is Brevard Family Partnership's intent to also comply with the "spirit of the law" and to that end intends to ensure that clients have access to our services.
+Section 2000d et seq., and to appropriately serve our clients for service, Brevard C.A.R.E.S. has implemented this policy.
+While this ensures compliance with the "letter of the law", it is Brevard C.A.R.E.S.' intent to also comply with the "spirit of the law" and to that end intends to ensure that client have access to our services.

-Brevard Family Partnership and its contracted providers will make auxiliary aids available to persons with disabilities and interpreters for clients who are limited in their ability to speak, read, or understand English.
-Provision of these accommodations is mandated by Federal Civil Rights Laws to ensure that all clients, applicants, and employees have an equal opportunity to participate in or benefit from programs, services, and employment, regardless of disability or national origin.
+Brevard C.A.R.E.S. and its contracted providers will make available auxiliary aids to persons with disabilities and interpreters for clients who are limited in their ability to speak, read, or understand English.
+Provision of these accommodations is mandated by Federal Civil Rights Laws to ensure that all clients, applicants, and employees have an equal opportunity to participate in or benefit from programs, services and employment, regardless of disability or national origin.

-Auxiliary Aids may include, but are not limited to: brailed and taped material, interpreters (sign and foreign language), readers, listening devices and systems, television decoders, visual fire alarms, captioned films and other assistive devices.
-This procedure applies to all Brevard Family Partnership offices and programs.
-Clients include potential clients seeking services from Brevard Family Partnership or its contract providers
+Auxiliary Aids may include, but are not limited to, brailed and taped material, interpreters (sign and foreign language), readers, listening devices and systems, television decoders, visual fire alarms, captioned films and other assistive devices.
+This procedure applies to all Brevard C.A.R.E.S. offices and programs.
+Clients include potential clients seeking services from Brevard C.A.R.E.S. or its contract providers